sndrake/StatsWorkshop/StatsWorkshop.md

 ## Multiple Linear Regression

 ### Assuptions

-First and foremost, you can use a two-way ANOVA if and only if you have exactly two independent factors (or variables).
-If you only have one independent variable, you must instead use a one-way ANOVA.

 ANOVAs and linear regressions have two main assumptions.
 If your data does not follow these assumptions, this is not the test you should be using either; instead, you will need to use a non-parametric test.

 1. **Normality:** Your data is normally distributed: you should see a bellcurve or, if your data is linear, the points should not be far off a predictor line.